n42r/guestrrday/README.md

 ## About

 I have been working on this project on and off in my free time for about 4 years.
 It was intended for my personal use and for friends.
 However, I recently realized that these tools have been quite useful over time, so I decided to prepare them for release.
 Overall there are about 5-7 (depending how you count) tools and scripts that I regularly use.
 I already added one (guess year and label of music tracks), and I plan to clean it up further and to add the others in time.
-Currently I am on version 0.0.1.
-But depending on the time and motivation I find, this might improve quickly, or not.

 ## Contribution